-The menu is limited but everything looked tempting.
+When we went, there was a slight chill outside – as to be expected on most days, for most Northern California beach towns – but huddled close together in line, within the fence, the wind was mostly blocked.
 Mike and I both ordered a beer and the Hamburger Sandwich.
-(Although there is “melty cheese” on it… which would make it a Cheeseburger Sandwich, right?)
+(Although there is “melty cheese” on it… which would make it a Cheeseburger Sandwich, right?
+Right?!)
 We also spilt an order of the Mac & Cheese with chips.

-There’s a reason their website mentions the food is meant to be “enjoyed quickly, messily, on [their] patio…” Our sandwiches were absurdly messy and the patio is tiny; so eat quick – with a lot of napkins – and move along for the next group of foodies to enjoy Dad’s.
+There’s a reason their website mentions the food is meant to be “enjoyed quickly, messily, on [their] patio…” Our sandwiches were absurdly messy and the patio is tiny; so eat quick – with a lot of napkins – and move along for the next group of foodies to enjoy Dad’s!

 In between gusts of wind and sips of beer, I quickly devoured my